cube3power/atsd/integration/matlab/README.md

 ![](resources/jdbc_data_source_new.png)

-`ATSD_HOSTNAME` is the hostname address of the ATSD instance you want to connect to.
+`atsd_hostname` is the hostname address of the ATSD instance you want to connect to.

 ### Connect to the MatLab Command Window